 - Part 3 – This entails processing information, such as the date of departure, and the duration of your trip.
 Even if you don’t have a trip planned, you shouldn’t worry about it, as the USCIS doesn’t need to know precisely in advance.
 You might write something such as TBD, which stands for to be determined.
 Also, you should leave parts 4, 5, and 6 blank.

 - Part 7 – You should complete this section if you’re applying for advance parole.
 At this point, you have to include the documents that showcase your eligibility to get the document.

 - Part 8 – The signature of the applicant.
 You should sign and correctly date your application.
 Make sure you also include a phone number so that you could be reached if anything.
 Note that the form is rejected if it doesn’t have a signature.

 - Part 9 – This section includes information about the person who assisted the applicant in filling out the form if this applies to your case.

 Here you can find a useful chart, indicating where you have to file the form to get the advance parole document.

 The cost of advance parole varies.
 For instance, when applying for a re-entry permit or an advance parole document, the fee for filling out form I-131 is $575.
 For those applying for a refugee travel document, the form fee is $105.
-When applying for a re-entry permit, for applicants between the ages 14 to 79, there is also a biometric fee of $85 that applies.
+When applying for a re-entry permit, for applicants between the ages of 14 to 79, there is also a biometric fee of $85 that applies.
 The same goes for refugee applicants between 14 and 79 years old.

 When you file a payment, this means that you agree to pay for this service provided by the government.
 Note that the fees aren’t refundable, irrespective of the results of the application.
 You can find out more information regarding the costs that apply in your case here.